-Telephone scams are illegal, deceptive and extremely costly.
-Getting “slammed” (having your long-distance telephone carrier switched without our permission) is becoming an increasingly common occurrence.
+Telephone scams are illegal, deceptive, and highly costly.
+Getting “slammed” (having your long-distance telephone carrier switched without our permission) is becoming increasingly common.
 Three out of every five people surveyed by the National Consumers League report that they or someone they know has been a victim of slamming.
 Slamming ranks as the fifth most reported telemarketing incident by the National Consumers League.

 Beware of telephone scams

-The growing number of slamming complaints suggests that this illegal practice costs customers more than $100 million each year.
-Current Federal Communications Commission (FCC) regulations state that it is illegal for a company to switch your long distance service without a signed (or verbal and verified by a third party) authorization form from the consumer.
-To avoid getting slammed and joining the above statistics, consumers must first understand how it happens.
+The growing number of slamming complaints suggests that this illegal practice costs customers more than $100 million yearly.
+Current Federal Communications Commission (FCC) regulations state that it is illegal for a company to switch your long-distance service without a signed (or verbal and verified by a third party) authorization form from the consumer.
+Consumers must first understand how it happens to avoid getting slammed and joining the above statistics.

 How Telephone Scams Work

-Scenario #1: A telemarketer may call and try to switch you to a different long distance carrier.
+- Scenario #1: A telemarketer may try switching you to a different long-distance carrier.
 Even though you say “no,” there is a possibility that the person will switch you anyway.

-Scenario #2: A check may arrive in the mail.
-By signing and cashing this check, you may be signing up for a new long distance carrier.
+- Scenario #2: A check may arrive in the mail.
+You may sign up for a new long-distance carrier by signing and cashing the check.
 Always read the fine print before signing and cashing any check you receive in the mail.

-Scenario #3: Entering a contest may give you a chance to win a car or trip, or even the surprise (in fine print) of a new long distance carrier as well.
+- Scenario #3: Entering a contest may allow you to win a car, trip, or even a new long-distance carrier’s surprise (in fine print).

-Various other slamming scenarios may exist, including small companies that buy up telephone service from larger carriers, such as AT&T, at wholesale rates and then resell this service at a retail rate.
-These carriers may try to confuse customers by associating the large carrier’s name with their own service and rates, which is like trying to compare apples to oranges.
+Various slamming scenarios may exist, including small companies that buy telephone service from larger carriers, such as AT&T, at wholesale rates and then resell this service at retail.
+These carriers may confuse customers by associating the large carrier’s name with their service and rates, like comparing apples to oranges.

 How to avoid telephone scams

 You are already on the right track to side-stepping a “slam” by educating yourself.
-Simply being aware that slamming can occur is important.
-Always read the fine print to find out exactly what it is you are signing up for.
-In addition, be certain to: Know who your current long distance carrier is.
+Simply being aware that slamming can occur is essential.
+Always read the fine print to find exactly what you are signing up for.
+In addition, be sure to: Know who your current long-distance carrier is.
 Call your local telephone company to find out.

-Keep an eye on your telephone bills to see if your carrier changes or if the charges for your long distance calls increase significantly.
-The FCC requires carrier charges to be “clearly nd conspicuously” indicated on all telephone bills.
+Keep an eye on your telephone bills to see if your carrier changes or if the charges for long-distance calls increase significantly.
+The FCC requires carrier charges to be “clearly and conspicuously” indicated on all telephone bills.

 Call your local telephone company and request a “carrier freeze.”
-Currently, your local company will switch you whenever request is made by a long distance carrier.
-A call to your local telephone company is currently the only way to block a switch without your direct consent.
+Currently, your local company will switch you whenever a telephone carrier makes a request.
+Calling your local telephone company is the only way to block a switch without your explicit consent.

 The FCC issued new slamming rules effective November 28, 2000.
-Once a slamming complaint has been verified by the FCC, consumers are guaranteed compensation.
+Once the FCC has verified a slamming complaint, consumers are guaranteed compensation.

-Consumers who have been slammed and have not paid the unauthorized carrier, will not be responsible to pay for service for up to 30 days after the slam occurred.
+Consumers who have been slammed and have not paid the unauthorized carrier will not be responsible for paying for service up to 30 days after the slam.